 You can plan for that by working out how much you spend each month, how much the government will pay you in superannuation and how much you will need to have invested in a savings scheme to make up the difference and supplement your income in retirement.

-You can plan for this by creating an emergency fund that you can access immediately if you lose your income.
+You can plan for this by opening a savings account that has enough funds for at least three months of expenses.
+This is called an emergency fund and should only be touched in the case of emergencies such as a loss of income or unexpected expenses like vehicle maintenance.
+Saving money and creating an emergency fund allows you to have access to immediate funds if you lose your income.
 This will give you breathing room to cover all your expenses whilst you job hunt.

 It’s hard to plan for something we can’t see.
 But by just spending a bit of time thinking about the situations that have surprised you over the years, you will become far better at predicting something.